hayleyw7/rock-paper-scissors/README.md

 # Rock Paper Scissors

 This is an application that allows a user to play Rock Paper Scissors against a computer.
 The user selects format, either Standard RPS, with 3 choices, or Magic: The Gathering RPS, with 5 choices.
-The app keeps track of all time score between the user, known as a "planewalker", and the computer, know as a "construct".
+The app keeps track of all time score between the user, known as a "planeswalker", and the computer, know as a "construct".

 ## Motivation and rubric